 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2.
 Open the system. - 3.
-Remove the cooling shroud. - 4.
-Remove the expansion-card riser 1. - 5.
-Align one end of the card with the card holder on the system board. - 6.
-Lower the other end of the card into the storage-controller card holder on the system board. - Press the card down until it is fully seated.
-When the card is fully seated, the release levers snap over the edge of the card. - 8.
-Replace the expansion-card riser 1. - 9.
-Replace the cooling shroud.

-- 10. Close the system. - 11.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.
+Align one end of the card with the card holder on the system board. - 4.
+Lower the other end of the card and align the holes on the card with the locating posts of the extractors on the system board. - 5.
+Press the card down at the corners until it is fully seated.
+When the card is fully seated, the plastic standoff tab snaps over the edge of the holder. - 6.
+Close the system. - Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.